Dr. Brody’s Natural Approach to Balancing Cholesterol Naturally.

 - Opus 23 Pro DNA Analysis

-To schedule a free discovery session, please contact Meaghan at the Personalized Natural Medicine Clinic, located in a beautiful Victorian house in the heart of Newtown, Connecticut.
+To schedule an appointment, please contact Meaghan at the Personalized Natural Medicine Clinic, located in a beautiful Victorian house in the heart of Newtown, Connecticut or click here.